Kalirad/HoleyPopulationSpeciation/README.md

 # HoleyPopulationSpeciation

-Models of sequence divergence based on Russian roulette and RNA folding to simulate the accumulation of Dobzhansky-Muller incompatibilities (DMIs) in diverging populations.
+Models of sequence evolution based on the Russian roulette and RNA folding models to simulate the accumulation of Dobzhansky-Muller incompatibilities (DMIs) in diverging populations in allopatry.

 Data and code associated with: